Malaysia's Najib entrenches power as reform drive fades

-KUALA LUMPUR Internal voting for top posts in Malaysia's ruling coalition at the weekend have proved Malaysian Prime Minister Najib Razak to be a canny survivor - five months after a poor showing at national elections - but at a cost to his reform agenda.
+KUALA LUMPUR Internal voting for top posts in Malaysia's ruling party at the weekend has proved Prime Minister Najib Razak to be a canny survivor - five months after a poor showing at national elections - but at a cost to his reform agenda.

-In May, Najib seemed dead in the water to some observers after presiding over the long-ruling United Malays National Organisation's (UMNO) worst election result.
+In May, Najib seemed dead in the water to some observers after presiding over the long-ruling Barisan National (BN) coalition's worst election result.

 Mukhriz Mahathir, 48, fell just short of snaring one of three vice president positions, all of which went to incumbents backed by Najib.
 Najib's allies also retained their dominance of the 25-member UMNO Supreme Council.

-Malaysia's large ethnic Chinese minority and most urban voters largely rejected the UMNO-dominated Barisan Nasional (BN) coalition at the election and Najib has since reversed both policies under pressure from traditionalists.
+Malaysia's large ethnic Chinese minority and most urban voters largely rejected the UMNO-dominated BN coalition at the election and Najib has since reversed both policies under pressure from traditionalists.

 Despite that, he has not appeased all of his conservative rivals, signalling he will remain under pressure to rein in any reformist instincts.
 On Friday, Mahathir, 88, launched an outspoken attacks on what he called Najib's "bad performance".